solana-labs/solana/book/src/proposals/simple-payment-and-state-verification.md

 ### Verification

 A light client that is aware of the supermajority set validators can verify a receipt by following the Merkle Path to the PoH chain.
-The Bank-Merkle is the Merkle Root and will appear in votes included in an Entry.
+The Block-Merkle is the Merkle Root and will appear in votes included in an Entry.
 The light client can simulate [fork selection](../implemented-proposals/tower-bft.md) for the consecutive votes and verify that the receipt is confirmed at the desired lockout threshold.

 ### Synthetic State

-Synthetic state should be computed into the Bank-Merkle along with the bank generated state.
+Synthetic state should be computed into the Bank-Hash along with the bank generated state.

 For example:

 * Epoch validator accounts and their stakes and weights.
 * Computed fee rates

-These values should have an entry in the Bank-Merkle.
-They should live under known accounts, and therefore have an exact address in the Merkle Path.
+These values should have an entry in the Bank-Hash.
+They should live under known accounts, and therefore have an index into the hash concatenation.